AlmaasLab/BiGMeC/README.md

 # BiGMeC - Biosynthetic Gene cluster Metabolic pathway Constructor
 The BiGMeC pipeline makes a draft reconstruction of the metabolic pathway associated with a non-ribosomal peptide synthetase (NRPS) or polyketide synthase (PKS) biosynthetic gene cluster.
 The pipeline takes an individual region Genbank (.gbk) file produced by [antiSMASH](https://antismash.secondarymetabolites.org) and produces a JSON-file that can be readily incoporporated into a genome-scale metabolic model using available software such as [cobrapy](cobrapy.readthedocs.io/) or [COBRA Toolbox](https://opencobra.github.io/cobratoolbox/stable/).
 The pipeline leverages the genome-scale metabolic model (GEM) of _S. coelicolor_ ([Sco-GEM](https://github.com/SysBioChalmers/Sco-GEM)) as a database for reactions and metabolites.

+Read more about BiGMeC in [the research paper published in BMC Bioinformatics, February 2021](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-03985-0)

 ## Requirements
 - python 3 (>=3.5).
 - conda or virtualenv, if you want to run the pipeline in a virtual environment (recommended).